Edwardstone: History

 The name "Edwardstone" means 'Eadweard's farm/settlement'.
-Edwardstone was listed in the Domesday Book as Eduardestuna.
+Edwardstone was listed in the Domesday Book of 1086 as Eduardestuna.

-Edwardstone Priory was a priory in Priory Green and was founded by Peter, Bishop of Winchester during the reign of King John, the priory was a cell to Abingdon monastery, before the monks resident were moved to Colne Priory.
+Edwardstone Priory was a priory in Priory Green and was founded by Peter, Bishop of Winchester during the reign of King John; the priory was a cell to Abingdon monastery, before the monks resident were moved to Colne Priory.
 The priory may be the origin of the place name "Priory Green".

 The village was the birthplace of John Winthrop, one of the founders of the Massachusetts Bay Colony.

 Historical writings

 In 1870–72, John Marius Wilson's Imperial Gazetteer of England and Wales described the village as:

 In 1887, John Bartholomew also wrote an entry on Edwardstone in the Gazetteer of the British Isles with a much shorter description:

+Edwardstone was in the Babergh hundred, in 1894 it became part of Cosford Rural District which became part of the administrative county of West Suffolk in 1889.
+In 1974 it became part of Babergh non-metropolitan district in the non-metropolitan county of Suffolk.

+In 1960 the village school closed.
+Edwardstone House School, an independent school, closed on 31 August 1993.

 Listed buildings

 There are 31 listed buildings in Edwardstone, some include: